 Some of the top vegetables that are almost always used in the Vietnamese menu include the rau mong (morning glory), rau mong toi (spinach), cai xanh (mustard green), dua guia (bean sprouts), and cai thia (bok choy).
 Interested to learn more words that you can use to describe Vietnamese food?
 Read on below!

-Planning to go on a trip to Ho Chi Minh city and dining at an exclusive restaurant within the place?
-There's a huge chance that some of the restaurant menus will not have translations which is why learning comes of the common types of food is a must.
-After all, you do want to be stuck paying for food items you have no intention of ordering right?
+Planning to go on a trip to Ho Chi Minh City and dine at an exclusive restaurant within the place?
+There’s a huge chance that some of the restaurant menus will not have translations which is why learning comes of the common types of food is a must.
+After all, you don’t want to be stuck paying for food items you have no intention of ordering, right?

 English | Vietnamese |